What is World Pool?

 Through national commingling, racing fans from countries such as Hong Kong, Australia, France, the USA and the UK all effectively bet into the same pool for each race.

-After huge success for World Pool across key British and Irish fixtures such as Royal Ascot and British Champions Day in 2022, the Hong Kong Jockey Club is set to host more World Pool days on British and Irish race meetings last year.
+After huge success for World Pool across key British and Irish fixtures such as Royal Ascot and British Champions Day, the Hong Kong Jockey Club is set to host more World Pool days on British and Irish race meetings.

 What does that mean for bettors?